 How much does it cost?

 A block of 10 hours is $700 plus HST.
 If you need a smaller amount of time–editing for a single short magazine submission–it’s possible that arrangements could be made for fewer hours depending on how full my client roster is.
-On the other hand, all unused mentorship hours are refundedable.
+On the other hand, all unused mentorship minutes are refundable.

 Want to hear about other writer’s experiences with me?

 Interested in having a conversation about working together?
 Please use the CONTACT FORM on this website to set up a convenient time.